stepanataccolade/docsv2/sources/int_notifications.md

 We can notify you aboyt your builds and deployment workflows through Slack, IRC, and Email.
 HipChat support is next on our list and will be available in Q1 of 2016.

-To set up notifications via Slack or private IRC channels, you will need to configure account integrations with your credentials or keys to these services.
+To set up notifications via Slack, HipChat or private IRC channels, you will need to configure account integrations with your credentials or keys to these services.

 ## Slack notifications
 You will need to configure this integration to send notifications to Slack channel(s).
 Notifications can be sent for build status updates, lighthouse image updates, and deployment updates.